 I’m a big fan of asset allocation ETFs like Vanguard’s VBAL (60/40) or VGRO (80/20).
 These one-ticket solutions invest broadly in stocks and bonds across the globe – often holding tens of thousands of securities in just one ETF.
 The benefit for investors is that these ETFs automatically rebalance every day to constantly maintain their asset mix.
 That means no tinkering for investors – so in times like this, investors can enjoy the benefits of rebalancing and constantly buying stocks at lower prices without adding new money.

 Get a Robo Advisor

 Alternatively, investors looking for a truly hands-off approach can invest with a robo advisor and get the same globally diversified portfolio with automatic rebalancing.
 Check out our comprehensive guide to Canada’s best robo advisors to find one that suits your investing style.
 We’re partial to Wealthsimple – our top robo advisor – as it strikes the right balance between low fees, an easy-to-use functional platform, and excellent client perks.

 A robo advisor can take the emotion out of investing by assigning clients with a model portfolio and adopting a rules-based approach to rebalancing.
 Robo advisors like Wealthsimple maintain excellent communication with their clients, reassuring them through turbulent times in the market and reminding clients to stick to their plan.
-Now is a great time to sign up because Wealthsimple is offering Young and Thrifty readers an exclusive deal: get a $75 cash bonus when you open and fund a new Wealthsimple Invest account with $1000 within 45 days.
+Now is a great time to sign up because Wealthsimple is offering Young and Thrifty readers an exclusive deal: get a $100 cash bonus open and fund your first Wealthsimple Invest account (min. $1,000 initial deposit).